crosscompute/crosscompute-docs/docs/automation-framework/script.md

   - folder: tests/integers
   - folder: tests/floats

-# script configuration
+# scripts configuration
-script:
+# - command to use to run your script, if path is not specified

-  # folder where your script should run
+# - folder where your script should run
+scripts:
+  - command: python run.py {input_folder} {output_folder}
     folder: .

-  # command to use to run your script
-  command: python run.py {input_folder} {output_folder}
 ```

 ### Environment Variables

-CrossCompute will define the following environment variables before running your script:
+CrossCompute will define the following environment variables before running your scripts:

 - ``CROSSCOMPUTE_INPUT_FOLDER``: Your script should expect to find input variables saved to this folder at the relative path specified in the configuration file.
 - ``CROSSCOMPUTE_OUTPUT_FOLDER``: Your script should save output variables to this folder at the relative path specified in the configuration file.